arsnl/peppy/docs/prettier-rule-set.md

 Here are the ESLint rules applied to support [Prettier](https://prettier.io/).
 These rules are used at the end of every configurations to be sure none of the rules enter in conflict with Prettier.

-These rules are extended from the [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) already included in Peppy.
+These rules are extended from the [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) configuration already included in Peppy.

 <!-- START rules -->
 <div align="center">